 3. Deeper Scrutiny of Vendors

 As part of risk management, many insurers are taking a deeper look into businesses’ vendors.
 Insurance companies want to know how much access these vendors have to a company’s network and what privacy and security protocols they have in place.
 Vendors who have access to critical, private information have a greater risk of exposure if they are not following the same strict practices as the organization.

 Lastly, governments are becoming more involved in cybersecurity insurance regulation.
 This is largely due to the vast increase in cyberattacks, particularly ransomware, malware, and phishing.
 In the United States, more bills and resolutions are being introduced to provide a framework for addressing cybersecurity insurance coverage policies.
 Similarly, on a global scale, the European Commission has proposed new regulations that call for regular maturity assessments and plan implementations around cybersecurity.

 Securing Cybersecurity in an Ever-Evolving World

-With cybersecurity, businesses have two ways to optimise their efforts.
+With cybersecurity, businesses have two ways to optimize their efforts.
 The first is to take preventative measures by developing a risk management strategy and identifying and addressing security vulnerabilities in their system.
 The second is to examine cybersecurity insurance options.
 While costs are increasing, the demand for cybersecurity insurance coverage is justified.
-Cybercriminals will only get smarter, faster and stronger at breaching systems and causing financial disasters.
+Cybercriminals will only get smarter, faster, and stronger at breaching systems and causing financial disasters.
 At IT-Tech, we’re here to help you with both processes.